 - 1. Stroke the actuator to one end of its travel. - 2.
-Attach the magnet assembly to the actuator shaft, as shown in figure 13.
+Attach the magnet assembly to the actuator shaft, as shown in figure 16.
 Position the magnet assembly 19.5 mm (0.77 inch) away from the bottom base of the housing as measured from the base of the assembly to the base of the housing.
 If the actuator is stroked all the way to the left or counterclockwise, attach the magnet assembly so it points to the antenna (upper left corner of the instrument).
-If the actuator is stroked all the way to the upper right corner of the instrument.
-See figure 14.
+If the actuator is stroked all the way to the right or clockwise, attach the magnet assembly so it points to the upper right corner of the instrument.
+See figure 17.

-When the actuator is at its travel limits the magnetic array must always be at a 45 degree angle, regardless of the orientation of the 4320.
+When the actuator is at its travel limits the magnetic array must always be at a 45 degree angle, regardless of the orientation of the 4310.

 - 3. Install the mounting bracket on the actuator. - 4.
-Attach the 4320 to the mounting bracket using the 4 mounting bolts, as shown in figure 12. - 5.
+Attach the 4310 to the mounting bracket using the 4 mounting bolts, as shown in figure 15. - 5.
 Check for clearance between the magnet assembly and the positioner feedback slot. - 6.
 Stroke the actuator and make sure that the magnet assembly is centered in the slot throughout the entire range of rotation. - 7.
-Once the instrument is mounted perform the local interface calibration procedure, as described on page 27.
+Once the instrument is mounted perform the local interface calibration procedure, as described on page 31.
 Verify that the magnet assembly remains centered throughout the entire rotating range.